 - Static expansion: expanded steam characteristics, steam de-superheating.

-COGENERATION: GAS TURBINES AND WASTE HEAT RECOVERY 1 day
+COGENERATION: GAS TURBINES & WASTE HEAT RECOVERY 1 day

 - Operating principle - Operating conditions.

 - Energy balance and energy performances of each elementary operation: compression, combustion and expansion.
 Energy performances and efficiency.

 - Efficiency enhancement, heat recovery from exhaust gases (air preheater, waste heat recovery boiler).

 - Different operating modes (simple waste heat recovery, post-combustion, separate boiler) and performances.